grafana/loki/docs/logentry/processing-log-lines.md

 UnixNs = 1562708916000000123
 ```

-Finally any custom format can be supplied, and will be passed directly in as the layout parameter in time.Parse()
+Finally any custom format can be supplied, and will be passed directly in as the layout parameter in `time.Parse()`.
+If the custom format has no year component specified (ie. syslog's default logs), promtail will assume the current year should be used, correctly handling the edge cases around new year's eve.

 __Read the [time.parse](https://golang.org/pkg/time/#Parse) docs closely if passing a custom format and make sure your custom format uses the special date they specify: `Mon Jan 2 15:04:05 -0700 MST 2006`__